gtdudu/Dash/README.md

 ## Dash

+Dash is simplistic clone of [momentum dashboard](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca)

-The goal is to get a basic understanding of the chrome extension api by designing a simple dashboard available on new tab creation, work in progress ( inspiration: momentum dashboard :D ).
+The goal is to get a basic understanding of the chrome extension api by designing a simple dashboard available on new tab creation, work in progress.

 ## install